hamvocke/doppelkopf/README.md

 We're also using [eslint](https://eslint.org/) for static code analysis and to point out and find potential problems and inconsistencies.
 You can run it via `npm run lint` or by setting up your editor of choice correctly.

 ## Contributing
-Contributions in the form of bug fixes, feature requests, bug reports, and feature implementations are welcome - but I'm notoriously slow to respond.
+Contributions in the form of feature requests, bug reports, and small bug fixes are welcome.
+I am **not** looking for pull requests that introduce new or change existing functionality in a non-trivial way.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for details.